-Science Life Cycle Studies
+Science and/or Social Studies

 Fine Motor Skills

 We typically end our practice with some extra fine motor skills practice or craft time!
 You’ve probably noticed that fine motors practice is included in all of our academic activities.
 So for this part of our learning time, I try to include a lot of free practice!
 This is when we bust out our favorite sensory bins for free time scooping and pouring, building with PlayDoh, or crafts!
 Sometimes I include prompts but other times, anything is fair game!